 The interior of the church doesn’t really reflect its historical importance, as it was rebuilt in the 20th century.
 However, the atmosphere inside is still impressive.

 Istiklal Street is the best for street photography in Istanbul.
-Strolling thorugh the most popular pedestrian street, help you discover some best photography spots in istanbul.
+Strolling thorugh the most popular pedestrian street, help you discover some best photo spots in istanbul.

 Fener and Balat attract more and more tourists in recent years.
-With their bay windows and historical buildings, these neighborhoods offer a unique chance to learn more about Istanbul during the Ottoman Empire.
+With their bay windows and historical buildings, these neighborhoods offer a unique chance to learn more about Ottoman Istanbul.

 You can almost feel the life here during the Ottoman era when Muslims, Christians, and Jews lived together in harmony.